Key finding

 | Historical-belief retrieval accuracy (5) | 60% | 100% |

 Staleness-sensitive queries: Chroma got 2 of 15 correct (13%).
 Graphiti got 12 of 15 (80%).
-The difference is 67 percentage points.
+That's a 67% difference.

 Staleness-caused failures: Chroma produced a staleness_failure tag in 87% of staleness queries.
 Graphiti produced zero.
 Every Chroma failure traced to the same loop trap: detect staleness, retry, retrieve the same stale fact, retry again, escalate.